 There is a lot of bullying, which teachers and school principals seem helpless to resolve.
 At the same time, there are increasing incidents of assault and theft in many schools.

-So, you have decided to homeschool your children but you have a fulltime job.
+So, you have decided to homeschool your children but you have a full-time job or are a single parent trying to juggle everything.

 Do you think like many other people out there, that only stay-at-home moms can take on the task of educating their children?